nginx/unit-docs/source/installation.rst

       $ ./configure --state=config --log=log/unit.log \
                     --control=unix:control/control.unit.sock --prefix=movable

-   This configuration will access its files by prefix-based paths (both default and custom): :file:`<working directory>/movable/sbin/`, :file:`<working directory>/movable/config/`, and so on.
+   Configured this way, Unit will store its files by prefix-based paths (both default and custom), for example, :file:`<working directory>/movable/sbin/` or :file:`<working directory>/movable/config/`.

 #.
-Specify :option:`!DESTDIR` while installing the build.
-You can relocate
+Specify :option:`!DESTDIR` when installing the build.
+You can migrate such
-   such builds when needed, making sure to move the entire file structure and start binaries from the *base* directory so that relative paths stay valid:
+   builds if needed; move the entire file structure and launch binaries from the *base* directory so that the relative paths stay valid:

    .. code-block:: console

       $ cd <DESTDIR>
       # movable/sbin/unitd <command-line options>

-You can combine these approaches; however, take care to understand how your settings work together.
+You can combine these approaches, but take care to understand how your settings work together.

 .. _installation-src-modules: